Reviewable/Reviewable/docs/repositories.md

       ]
     }
   ],
+  stage: '2.
+In progress',  // The latest review stage set by the completion condition
   labels: [  // List of all labels applied to the pull request
     'Comments only in Reviewable'
   ],